 Annual, role-specific, security training is a mandatory requirement for almost all compliance certifications and attestations.
 To optimize the effectiveness of security training, a common method is to provide role specific training, for example to developers, operational personnel, and non-technical employees.
 Additional cloud security or OpenStack security training based on this hardening guide would be ideal.

-As OpenStack is a popular open source project, much of the codebase and architecture has been scrutinized by individual contributors, organizations and enterprises.
+As OpenStack is a popular open source project, much of the codebase and architecture has been scrutinized by individual contributors, organizations, and enterprises.
 This can be advantageous from a security perspective, however the need for security reviews is still a critical consideration for service providers, as deployments vary, and security is not always the primary concern for contributors.
 A comprehensive security review process may include architectural review, threat modeling, source code analysis and penetration testing.
 There are many techniques and recommendations for conducting security reviews that can be found publicly posted.
 A well-tested example is the Microsoft SDL, created as part of the Microsoft Trustworthy Computing Initiative.

 Security updates are critical to any IaaS deployment, whether private or public.
 Vulnerable systems expand attack surfaces, and are obvious targets for attackers.
 Common scanning technologies and vulnerability notification services can help mitigate this threat.
 It is important that scans are authenticated and that mitigation strategies extend beyond simple perimeter hardening.
 Multi-tenant architectures such as OpenStack are particularly prone to hypervisor vulnerabilities, making this a critical part of the system for vulnerability management.
-See the section on instance isolation for additional details.

 An exception process is an important component of an ISMS.
 When certain actions are not compliant with security policies that an organization has defined, they must be logged.
 Appropriate justification, description and mitigation details need to be included, and signed off by appropriate authorities.
 OpenStack default configurations may vary in meeting various compliance criteria, areas that fail to meet compliance requirements should be logged, with potential fixes considered for contribution to the community.